U.S. flag

 Genotype-Phenotype Correlations

-About one third of all DCX pathogenic variants are recurrent, resulting in rather similar pathogenic variant-specific cortical phenotypes in and between families [Bahi-Buisson et al 2013].
+About one third of all DCX pathogenic variants are recurrent, resulting in similar pathogenic variant-specific cortical phenotypes in and between families [Bahi-Buisson et al 2013].

 Penetrance

-• Heterozygous females with germline missense or nonsense DCX variants may have no obvious brain malformation or seizures [Aigner et al 2003, Guerrini et al 2003].
+Females.
+Heterozygous females with germline missense or nonsense DCX variants may have no obvious brain malformation or seizures [Aigner et al 2003, Guerrini et al 2003].

 Nomenclature

-Classic lissencephaly is morphologically and etiologically distinct from lissencephaly type 2, which is also called cobblestone lissencephaly, and from thin lissencephaly.
+Classic thick lissencephaly is morphologically and etiologically distinct from lissencephaly type 2, which is also called cobblestone lissencephaly, and from thin lissencephaly.

-• X-linked lissencephaly (XLIS)
+• X-linked lissencephaly (XLIS) or lissencephaly, X-linked (LISX);

-• Isolated lissencephaly, X-linked (ILSX)
+• Isolated lissencephaly, X-linked (ILSX);

-• Subcortical laminar heterotopia, X-linked (X-SCLH)
+• Subcortical laminar heterotopia, X-linked (X-SCLH);

-• Subcortical band heterotopia, X-linked (SBHX)
+• Subcortical band heterotopia, X-linked (SBHX).

 Prevalence